 Information, advice and guidance

-If you are receiving social assistance, advice and guidance can help support your ability to fend for yourself.
+If you are receiving social assistance, advice and guidance can help support your ability to manage better on your own.

 The Qualification Programme is for those who want to work, but require extra follow-up in order to do so.